ahmedMshaban/server-time-API/README.md

 ## How to install

-1- Clone the repository from here https://github.com/ahmedMshaban/server-time-API 2- At the root folder run `npm run install`.
+1- Clone the repository from GitHub. https://github.com/ahmedMshaban/server-time-API 2- Open a terminal and navigate to the root folder of the project.
-3- After it fully finish run `npm run dev`.
+3- Run the command `npm install`.
+4- After the installation is complete, run the command `npm run dev` to start both the server and the frotend.

 ## Code Dependencies